crishN144/DeepVision-Classification-Captioning/README.md

 2. **Expand to Video Captioning**: Extend the captioning model to work with video data.
 3. **Multi-modal Learning**: Integrate text and image data for more comprehensive understanding and generation tasks.
 4. **Attention Mechanisms**: Implement attention mechanisms to improve the image captioning model's performance.
-5. **Real-time Classification and Captioning**: Develop a system for real-time image classification and captioning using webcam input.

----

-Feel free to adjust any other details as needed!